thewca/wca-regulations/wca-regulations_2012.md

     - A1a5) An attempt shall be considered to meet the time limit if and only if the original recorded time, before any time penalties are applied, is strictly less than the time limit.
 Exception: Multiple Blindfolded Solving (see Regulation H1b1).
   - A1b) If the time limit for an attempt is greater than 10 minutes, a stopwatch must be used for timekeeping.
     - A1b1) Simultaneous use of a Stackmat is optional.
-    - A1b2) If the Stackmat time is available, it is the result.
-Otherwise, the stopwatch time is the result.
+    - A1b2) If the Stackmat time is available, it is the original recorded time.
+Otherwise, the stopwatch time is the original recorded time.
   - A1c) A competitor participating in an event must be able to fulfill the event's requirements.
 A competitor competing with expectation of a "DNF" result may be disqualified from the event at the discretion of the Delegate.
 - A2) Scrambling:
   - A2a) At the beginning of the event, the competitor submits his puzzle, in its solved state, to the scrambler and waits in the competitors area until he is called to compete.